MahmoudMohsen0/who-wil-win-the-million/README.md

     Open your web browser and go to http://localhost:3000 to see the app in action.

 Ready to Play!
-Now you have the "Who Will Win the Million" app up and running on your local machine.
+Now, the "Who Will Win the Million" app is on your local machine.
 Start playing and enjoy the quiz!

 ## Contributing